fhajji/vagrant-consul-nomad/README.md

 - http://192.168.76.150:81/ui/ for the UI of the Nomad agent on `master0`

 Here, 192.168.76.150 is the public IP / bridged IP of the `master0` node.
 If you've changed it above, adjust accordingly.
+Alternatively, try the host-only (internal) IPs, if you're accessing the UI _only_ from the host, i.e. from where VirtualBox is running:
+- http://10.0.0.150/ui/ for the UI of the Consul agent on `master0`
+- http://10.0.0.150:81/ui/ for the UI of the Nomad agent on `master0`

 ## Using Nomad to Schedule Workloads

+> Since Consul Connect is enabled, this section needs to be revised.
+Expect some breakage.

 ### Starting a simple container